 The Hangar / Antares

 Antares is a medium-lift expendable launch vehicle developed by Orbital Sciences (now Orbital ATK).
-Antares primary mission is to support cargo Cygnus spacecraft flights to the International Space Station (ISS) under the agency’s Commercial Orbital Transportation Services (COTS) and Commercial Resupply Services (CRS) contracts.
-The vehicle currently is launched out of the Mid-Atlantic Regional Spaceport’s (MARS) Pad-0A located at NASA’s Wallops Flight Facility in Virginia.
+Antares primary mission is to support cargo Cygnus spacecraft launches to the International Space Station (ISS) under the Commercial Resupply Services (CRS) contract.
+The vehicle launches from the Mid-Atlantic Regional Spaceport at NASA’s Wallops Flight Facility in Virginia.